-AP PHYSICS 2

-This is equivalent to a second semester college course in algebra-based physics.
+AP Physics 2 is equivalent to a second semester college course in algebra-based physics.
 The course covers fluid mechanics; thermodynamics: electricity and magnetism; optics; and atomic and nuclear physics.
 Prerequisite: AP Physics 1 or comparable introduction course in physics.
 Students should have taken or be concurrently taking pre-calculus or an equivalent course.
-A first year, calculus-based college level Physics course that has been audited and approved by the College Board's Advanced Placement (AP) Program.
-Physics C requires a more advanced knowledge of mathematics than the Physics B course.
-Students may be required to complete a summer assignment and/or attend additional classroom or laboratory sessions beyond the regularly scheduled classes.
-(Prerequisites: Algebra 1 and 2, Geometry, and Chemistry, along with current enrollment in Calculus)

-AP PHYSICS C - EM (Electricity And Magnetism)
+Advanced Placement (AP) Physics C-EM (Electricity and Magnetism):

-A first year, calculus-based college level Physics course that has been audited and approved by the College Board's Advanced Placement (AP) Program.
+AP Physics C-EM is a first-year, calculus-based college level Physics course that has been audited and approved by the College Board's Advanced Placement (AP) Program.
 This course is equivalent to a semester-long calculus-based college course in classical Electricity and Magnetism that includes a strong laboratory component.
-The Physics C course requires a more advanced knowledge of mathematics than the Physics B course.
+The Physics C course requires a more advanced knowledge of mathematics than the Physics 1 or 2 course.
 Topics covered include electrostatics, conductors, capacitors and dielectrics, electric circuits, magnetic fields, and electromagnetism.
 Students may be required to complete a summer assignment and/ or attend additional classroom or laboratory sessions beyond the regularly scheduled classes.
-(Prerequisites: Pre- calculus and concurrent enrollment in Calculus, Physics or Honors Physics)
+Prerequisites: Pre-calculus and concurrent enrollment in Calculus, Physics or Honors Physics.

-AP PHYSICS C-M (Mechanics)
+Advanced Placement (AP) Physics C-M (Mechanics):

-A first year, calculus-based college level Physics course that has been audited and approved by the College Board's Advanced Placement (AP) Program.
-This course is equivalent to a semester-long, calculus-based college course in classical Mechanics that includes a strong laboratory component.
-The Physics C course requires a more advanced knowledge of mathematics than the Physics B course.
+AP Physics C-M is a first-year, calculus-based college level Physics course that has been audited and approved by the College Board's Advanced Placement (AP) Program.
+This course is equivalent to a semesterlong, calculus-based college course in classical Mechanics that includes a strong laboratory component.
+The Physics C course requires a more advanced knowledge of mathematics than the Physics 1 or 2 course.
 Topics covered include the following six content areas: kinematics; Newton's laws of motion; work, energy and power; systems of particles and linear momentum; circular motion and rotation; and oscillations and gravitation.
 Students may be required to complete a summer assignment and/or attend additional classroom or laboratory sessions beyond the regularly scheduled classes.
-(Prerequisites: Pre-calculus and concurrent enrollment in Calculus, Physics or Honors Physics)
+Prerequisites: Pre-calculus and concurrent enrollment in Calculus, Physics or Honors Physics.